laughingelf/laughingelf/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I have recently graduated Ironhack bootcamp for web development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m down to collaborate on most projects, i really enjoy out of the box projects though.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 You can reach me via email @ jaygery90@gmail.com or LinkedIn
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ My passion in tech would be backend automation, i enjoy making little bots that do work in the background that no one ever knows is there
 -->